RatInABox-Lab/RatInABox/readme.md

 2. `Agent()`: The agent (or "rat") moving around the Environment.
 3. `Neurons()`: A population of neurons with firing rates determined by the state of the Agent.

 The top animation shows the kind of simulation you can easily run using this toolbox.
-It shows an agent randomly exploring a 2D environment with a wall.
+In it an agent randomly explores a 2D environment with a wall.
 Four populations of cells (place cells, grid cells, boundary vector cells and velocity cells) vary their activity and "fire" as the agent explores.

 ## Key features